I don’t know why I dragged my feet on adding prefers-color-scheme

 color-scheme

-in the my:root
+in the my :root

-CSS pseudo-class to tell the browser do some magic based on what I’m supporting, like setting my form fields and scroll bars to the correct colors. - I pull the colors down of all my images with
+CSS pseudo-class to tell the browser do some magic based on what I’m supporting, like setting my form fields and scroll bars to the correct colors.

 --image-filter: grayscale(50%)